Kneesnap/FrogLord/resources/documentation/games/greatquest/scripting.md

 **Usage:** `Entity.EnableUpdates` and `Entity.DisableUpdates`
 **Alias:** `SetUpdatesEnabled <true|false>` (DOES NOT WORK)
 See the documentation for "entity updates" below for an explanation.
+Note that this will not prevent the game from activating/deactivating entity updates based on if it is on-screen or not.

 ### SetAIGoal (Script Only)
 **Summary:** Sets the script owner's AI goal.